 Bockfest™ Hall and Festival Tent

 Bockfest™ Hall and the Bockfest™ Festival Tent are the center of the weekend’s activities.
 They open Friday March 6, 2015 at 5PM as the Bockfest™ Parade is beginning to form on 8th Street.
 The Hall is located at the Christian Moerlein Brewing Company Event Hall at 1619 Moore Street (directions).
 The Parade ends at the Hall, where the weekend’s festivities get started with the official blessing of the beer and awarding of the best parade entry.
 Throughout the weekend, the Hall and Festival Tent feature live music, bock beer and food.
-On Saturday, they host a celebration of local bock beers along with the Bloatarian Brewing League’s bock home brew competition, historic steins and breweriana, authors, exhibitions as noted below, and is the starting point for the Prohibition Resistance Tours.
+On Saturday, they host a celebration of local bock beers along with the Bloatarian Brewing League’s bock home brew competition, and is the starting point for the Prohibition Resistance Tours.

 In addition to live music, Saturday evening includes the final round of Sausage Queen competitions and the crowning of Bockfest™ Royalty 2015.
 Continental Sunday is family-friendly entertainment that celebrates Sundays in Over-the-Rhine in the 1800s.
 The day features a variety of authentic German entertainment provided by participating German-American societies, German food, and beer specials.
 Sunday also brings the return of the steins, breweriana, authors, exhibitions, and tours.

 All events at Bockfest™ Hall and the Festival Tent (except for tours) are free and open to the public.